kencas/GenerationList/README.md

 ```

-In this model, only an Instance of the class is Created
+In this model, only an Instance of the class is Created.

+The List is sorted from Oldest to Latest, and The List is persisted in PHP Session

+## File Structure

+control folder - Contains the Singleton Class
+css - CSS files for Bootstrap Framework for Styling
+js - The JS Files for the Bootstrap Framework